 You’ve done all the research!
-You know what color and types of lights are allowed to be used in your state on your POV or department vehicle.
+You know whether you can use an amber light bar, a blue light bar, or a red led light bar on your POV or department vehicle.
 Now you are ready to create a well-balanced LED light set-up.
 But how do you start?
 If you’ve never done this before, you may find all the choices overwhelming.
-To make creating a set-up easier, we have come up with ideas to help you build a well-balanced LED light set-up.
+Should you buy a roof mounted led light bar or interior mounted led visor lights To make creating a set-up easier, we have come up with ideas to help you build a well-balanced LED light set-up.

 What will your Light-Setup be used for?

 Not all emergency or utility vehicles are used the same.
 It’s important to determine a vehicle’s use before you start buying emergency lights.
 Not only is this determination important for proper color choices but also to ensure you are meeting brightness and clarity needs.
 For instance, a police cruiser and a volunteer firefighter’s personal truck have different uses and lighting needs.
 A police car will need warning protection on multiple levels and will need 360-degree light output and multiple strobe patterns.
-Almost all police vehicles must also have a siren and speaker.
+Almost all police vehicles must also have a police siren and speaker.
 A volunteer firefighter’s POV is different because it may only need a dash light to help them get to calls quicker and won’t require the use of a siren.
-Construction vehicles, storm chasers, fire trucks, ambulances, security vehicles, and utility trucks will all have different set-ups based on their responsibilities and tasks.
+Construction vehicles with a construction light bar, storm chasers with an led warning light bar, fire trucks with a firefighter light bar, ambulances, security vehicles with a yellow light bar, and utility trucks will all have different set-ups based on their responsibilities and tasks.